s2hub/docs/articles/helen_jones_digital_ocean.md

 SS_DEFAULT_ADMIN_PASSWORD=”password-cinna”
 SS_ENVIRONMENT_TYPE=”dev”
 ```
-The rest of the setup of the silver stripe project is done online.
+The rest of the setup of the Silverstripe CMS project is done online.
 In chrome go to:

 [https://mywebsite.url/dev/build](https://mywebsite.url/dev/build)